JS Designer Project

 Optional DB interaction:

-If you own application needs to interact with a relational DB, the system used in the designer can be re-used, just copy and adapt
+If you own application needs to interact with a relational DB, the

 db.js, and query.js.php.